Think about a time when you were successful in learning a new skill.

 Now think of a time you were unsuccessful in learning a new skill.
 Maybe it took a lot longer for you than other people.
 Maybe you needed extra support or to be taught in a different format.
 Maybe you needed to try it yourself and make mistakes before you understood fully.
 What did that feel like?

-‘Scaffolding’ is a term used in education to describe the way teachers can support a child’s learning in the classroom.
+‘Scaffolding’ in teaching is a term used in education to describe the way teachers can support a child’s learning in the classroom.
 Parents can do this at home as well.
 It is a way to think about how we introduce new concepts to our children or students to help them develop their thinking.

 Just like the scaffolding on a building that is being constructed, the platforms provide a base for the builders to keep building up.
 If you want to build a 20-story building, you don’t start with the top floor.
 You start with the foundation and build from the base.
 This is the same with learning.
 Development is a trajectory, it does not always happen in a straight line, and it does not always happen the same for everyone, but with the right scaffolding in place, it continues to move upward.